lukeSky3434/Mouse-Jiggler/README.md

 Script which moves the mouse and press the button at the bottom right side.

 It devides the screen into 4 rectangles and starts at the bottom right one.
-It moves the mouse the the bottom right corner, before it moves back to the start it simulates a click.
+It moves the mouse to the bottom right corner, before it moves back to the start it simulates a click.